enowmbi/tiny_paginate/README.md

 </p>
 ```

+#### Change settings
+Upon installation, a tiny_paginate.rb file is created with a single configuration option: `max_records_per_page`, which defaults to 30.
+You can easily modify this value to suit the needs of your application.

 ### Update
 After installation, you can use the most recent version of `tiny_paginate` by running the following commands:
 ```bash